|Elliott Sound Products||Clock Motors & How They Work|

 Another sweep second hand quartz movement I have uses 8Hz as the drive frequency.
 This is just fast enough to make the second hand appear to have continuous movement.
 In all other respects, the motor is virtually identical to that used in traditional step movements, but naturally it has additional gearing to account for the higher rotor speed.
 Many of the low frequency micro motors are quite noisy, while others are almost completely silent.
 If a shorting ring is not used, expect the motor to make audible noise.

 The latest generation of quartz clock includes a radio receiver to synchronise the clock to a time beacon transmitted in many countries.
 Unfortunately, none is available in Australia.
 The National Standards Commission stopped time synchronisation transmissions in 2002 for reasons that no-one seems to be able to figure out, although a lack of government funding was mentioned in one article I found.
 Other alternatives are available, but are far less convenient.
-Perhaps we are now expected to connect our clocks to the Internet or a GPS receiver?
-Use of a radio transmission to synchronise the time is fair evidence that quartz clocks are not quite what people expect, although few manufacturers will ever admit this.
+It's now common to connect clocks to a GPS receiver which provides 1s pulses for very accurate timekeeping.
+Use of a radio transmission or GPS to synchronise the time is fair evidence that quartz clocks are not quite what people expect, although few manufacturers will ever admit this.

 Although DC motors are never used to drive a clock's timekeeping mechanism directly, they are common in clocks that use an automatic rewind system.
 They were also used for striking or chiming mechanisms as noted above.
 Power drain is usually rather high, and that limits the battery life.
 Other typical examples range from early 'digital display' clocks to industrial and/or scientific time pieces from around 1920 to 1960 or so.
 In some cases, the auto-rewind system winds a mainspring that can run the clock for a week or more.
 Others wind a very small spring at regular intervals (1 minute is common).
 Technically, this system is called a remontoire (Invented by Christian Huygens, also responsible for the use of the pendulum in clocks, although the addition of an electric motor is more recent.)